mikechase3/notebook.mchase.me/development/languages-and-architectures/java/java.md

 ## Overview

 The collections framework includes a standard set of methods that make remembering the syntax for functions a million times easier.
-Also, you don't have to implement simple things yourself which saves you time and line space.&#x20;
+Also, you don't have to implement simple things yourself which saves you time and line space.

 > From [Geeks for Geeks](https://www.geeksforgeeks.org/collections-in-java-2/#\_=\_):
 >